RoseGoldCougarGamer/100-days-of-code/log.md

 **Today's Progress**: Cooking with gas!

-**Thoughts**: Actually started with HTML.
-I still did a lot of reading because I need to level up on my terminology & the background theory is important for how I learn.
+**Thoughts**: Started HTML.
+I've levelled up on my terminology & background theory.
+The text manual was helpful with clear examples.
+I'll watch the 2hr tutorial in bed tonight!

+#100DaysOfCode #CodeNewbie #WomenWhoCode #IWD2020 #AWomansWork
+Just the #SundayRoast to finish now!